zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

    ![](./images/node-details-1.png " ")

-   The **Node Metrics** section displays the following charts: CPU UTILIZATION, MEMORY UTILIZATION, NETWORK BYTES IN, and NETWORK BYTES OUT.
+   The **Node Metrics** section at the bottom of the page is displayed after the cluster is provisioned.
+It displays the following charts: CPU UTILIZATION, MEMORY UTILIZATION, NETWORK BYTES IN, and NETWORK BYTES OUT.
 You can hover over any chart to get additional details.

    ![](./images/node-details-2.png " ")